NNiT: Width-Agnostic Neural Network Generation with Structurally Aligned Weight Spaces: Experimental Evaluation

 A unique advantage of our patch-based representation is that it unifies the typically disjoint problems of Neural Architecture Generation (NAG)~\cite{an2023diffusionnag} and parameter generation into a single sequence modeling task.
 By interleaving discrete architecture tokens with continuous weight patches, NNiT learns the joint distribution $p(\mathbf{a}, \mathbf{w})$, allowing the discrete topology to serve as a causal prompt that dynamically modulates weight generation.

-Table~\ref{tab:joint_generation_results} quantifies this capability.
+The results in Table~\ref{tab:joint_generation_results} quantify this capability.
 NNiT spontaneously generates complete network policies that achieve near-perfect success rates ($99\% \text{--} 100\%$) across tasks.
 This confirms that the NNiT effectively captures the conditional dependencies between topological bottlenecks and functional parameters.

 Crucially, the model does not collapse to memorizing training templates.
-As shown in Table~\ref{tab:joint_generation_architecture} (Bottom), NNiT generates functional policies for unseen configurations, such as $[\text{input}, 32, 16, 16, 16, \text{output}]$.
-The high success rate ($98\%$) on these unseen policies validates that NNiT has internalized the structural logic of neural design, extrapolating to the broader search space rather than simply recalling memorized instances.
+As summarized in Table~\ref{tab:joint_generation_architecture} (Bottom), NNiTs generate functional policies for unseen configurations, such as $[\text{input}, 32, 16, 16, 16, \text{output}]$.
+The high success rate ($98\%$) on these unseen policies validates that the NNiTs have internalized the structural logic of neural design, extrapolating to the broader search space rather than simply recalling memorized instances.
 As such, we can spontaneously generate diverse, high-performing neural network policies.
+We report the full distribution of the generated policies in Appendix~\ref{app:joint_diversity} {and provide visual rollouts in Appendix~\ref{app:visualizations}.